andre-henriques04/andre-henriques04/README.md

 # ✨ About Me

-Rising Junior Computer Science student @ Texas State University passionate about AI, full-stack apps, and building cool things with code.
+I am a rising junior studying Computer Science at Texas State University, drawn to AI, full-stack development, and the endless creative potential of building with code.

 ## 🚀 What I'm Up To